Black Forceps

 Black Forceps (Japanese: ブラックペアン), also known as "Black Pean" or "Black Paean", is a Japanese drama based on the book "Black Pean 1988" by author Takeru Kaidō.
 It aired in April 2018 on TBS Television (Japan).

-A sequel, based on the books "Blaze Mes 1990" and "Cerisier Center 1991" by the same author, is scheduled to air in July 2024.
+A sequel, based on the books "Blaze Mes 1990" and "Cerisier Center 1991" by the same author, aired in July 2024.

 Synopsis

 Season 1

 Tojo University Hospital is known for having high success in its Surgery Department.
 Its Director, Professor and heart surgeon Seigō Saeki has implemented the "Saeki Procedure", which is a heart surgery performed without stopping the heart.
 He has been considered as a candidate for President of the Japanese Society of Cardiac Surgery, as is his rival, Keisuke Nishizaki, Director of Surgery of Teika University.
 Nishisaki considers he is better for the position and schemes to bring down Tojo's fame to achieve it.
 For that, he sends surgeon Gonta Takashina, fervent user of the latest devices, to Tojo.

-In Tojo, Takashina will face Seishirō Tokai, a genius surgeon whose (non-mechanical) surgical technique has a 100% of success, but whose attitude alienates everyone around him.
+In Tojo, Takashina will face Seishirō Tokai, a surgeon whose (non-mechanical) surgical technique has a 100% of success, but whose attitude alienates everyone around him.